inductiva/docs/README.md

 Here title will control the text on the menu and icon will define an icon for that sub menu (optional).

+> **Note**: This navigation file will also affect the breadcrumbs, meaning, if you have a navigation file in a simulator folder with the title `Openfoam` in the breadcrumbs it will appear Openfoam instead of the title of the index.

 ## Public Folder Guidelines

 - All static assets (images, gifs, videos, etc.) referenced in the Markdown files should be placed under `/public/<simulator>`.